-The Department shall maintain a Union Leave Bank.
+A Union Leave Bank shall be maintained by the Department.
 Each month, the Department will transfer vacation leave from the vacation banks of Uniform contract employees into the Union Leave Bank.
-The amount transferred will be based on the number of hours approved by the Union in September, which will be deducted on January 1 of the following calendar year.
-For 2025, the transfer amount will be determined by the Union upon approval of the contract.
+The amount transferred will be based on the number of hours approved by the Union in September for the following calendar year.
+For 2025, the transfer amount will be determined by the Union upon contract approval.
 Union leave shall:

-1. Only be approved by the Union President or designee.
-2. Follow Admin 108 Optional Time off and Trades for scheduling time off.
-3. If there are no additional time off positions available, Union Leave shall still be granted; however, the hours will be deducted at one and a half (1.5) times.
-4. Unused Union Leave hours will carry over to the following year, with a maximum accumulation cap of 1,000 hours.
-5. Union Leave hours have no cash value and are not eligible for cash-out.
+- a.
+Only be approved by the Union President or designee - b.
+Follow admin 108 Optional Time off and Trades for scheduling time off - c.
+If there are no additional time off positions available Union Leave shall still be granted; however, the hours will be deducted at one and half (1.5) times.

+Unused Union Leave hours will carry over to the following year, with a maximum accumulation cap of 1,000 hours.

+Union Leave hours have no cash value and are not eligible for cash-out.
 Donated hours will not be returned to the individual employees who contributed them.